teja-bandikalla/my-project/myproject.md

 ---
 ### POC

 - We always receive complaints from the testing team that something is down, something is not working as expected.
-When I had time during last November, I wrote a Selenium script with customized modules for WA which still had to be scaled to other tenants.
+When I had time during last November, I wrote a Selenium script with customized modules for our API.
 This automated the submission process of an application which I run every morning ever since to make sure all the apis and pages are working as expected.
-This did cut down testing time a lot for that state.
+This did cut down testing time a lot.
 ### Kubernetes vs Docker Swarm

 - Docker runs on a single node, whereas Kubernetes is designed to run across a cluster.